Sharda University Admissions 2025

 Medium of paper | Assamese, Bengali, English, Gujarati, Hindi, Kannada, Malayalam, Marathi, Punjabi, Odia, Tamil, Telugu, and Urdu |

-The candidates can practice selected chapter-wise questions from CUET 2025 Sociology paper topics, from the Structure of Indian Economy to Social Movements.
+The candidates can practice selected chapter-wise questions from the CUET 2026 Sociology topics, ranging from the Structure of the Indian Economy to Social Movements.

 The difficulty level of the CUET Sociology section is moderate.
 If you study well and practice a lot of questions, then you can secure good marks in this section.